 Step 1: Sign Up for Google Analytics

-First, you will need to sign up for Google Analytics.
-You can use an existing Google account to sign up for Analytics or create a new one.
+First, sign up for Google Analytics.
+You can use an existing Google account or create a new one.

 Step 2: Connect Analytics to WordPress with MonsterInsights

-You can read how to properly set up Google Analytics in WordPress with MonsterInsights.
+You can read the full walkthrough on how to set up Google Analytics in WordPress with MonsterInsights.

-After you’ve added Google Analytics, MonsterInsights will bring all your important data inside your WordPress admin area.
-You can then use its dashboard reports to see how your site performs and uncover insights about your visitors.
+After you’ve connected Analytics, MonsterInsights brings all your important data right inside your WordPress dashboard.
+From there, you can use its dashboard reports to see how your site performs and uncover insights about your visitors.

-Now, if you’d rather set up Google Analytics without a plugin, follow the step-step guide below.
+If you’d rather set up Google Analytics without a plugin, the step-by-step guide below covers exactly that.

-You’ll be directly editing the code that outputs your site, so a mistake as small as a misplaced comma could bring down your whole site.
-Be sure to make a backup just in case.
+I recommend making a full backup of your WordPress site before starting.
+You’ll be directly editing the code that outputs your site, so a mistake as small as a misplaced comma could bring it down.
+Take that backup first — it makes the whole process much less stressful.

 Step 1: Get Your Google Analytics Tracking Code